thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/chemometrics.jpeg" width="100%" style="display: block; margin: auto;" />

 In bioanalytical science, we separate, identify, and quantify matter - be it DNA, RNA, proteins, small molecules, or even atoms.
 To connect our data with the world around us and answer scientific questions, multiple chemical entities must be separated, quantified, and identified.
-Challenge 1: As our ability to collect analytical data expands, so must our ability to effectively analyze that data - whether it’s 10 data points or 10,000.
+As our ability to collect analytical data expands, so must our ability to effectively analyze that data - whether it’s 10 data points or 10,000.
 In this chapter, we will explore, critique, and practice methods of handling and visualizing the data generated in large analytical projects.
+We'll also look at how to answer common quesions we may have about our data: "Which of my samples are most closely related?", "Which analytes are driving differences among my samples?", "Do my samples fall into definable clusters?", "Are any of my variables related?", and "Are any of these distributions different?".

 <!-- end -->